Title: Student Sexual Harassment and Misconduct Grievance/Complaint Procedure

-J. Interviews and Other Meetings.
+K. Interviews and Other Meetings.
 Interviews and any other meetings generally are conducted in person in university facilities.
-In-person interviews generally provide more effective communication of information than interviews conducted remotely using telephonically or using video technology.
-But remote interviews may be necessary, in certain circumstances, and/or may be conducted when necessary to provide prompt resolution.
+Remote interviews, meetings or conferences may be necessary, in certain circumstances, and/or may be conducted when necessary to provide prompt resolution.

 A follow-up interview may be conducted in person or remotely, or investigators may submit questions in writing to the party for response, at the investigators’ discretion depending on the circumstances including the scope of the follow-up interview.